✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Production Deployment: Testing, Rollback, and Circuit Breakers #

 Production self-healing workflows require safeguards that prevent the recovery system from becoming a source of new failures.
-Test recovery logic in isolation, implement circuit breakers when error rates spike, and deploy changes incrementally to avoid breaking critical automations.
+I test recovery logic in isolation, implement circuit breakers when error rates spike, and deploy changes incrementally to avoid breaking critical automations.

 Testing Recovery Logic Safely #

-Never test error handling in production workflows.
-Use these patterns to validate recovery logic without risking production data.
+I never test error handling in production workflows.
+I use these patterns to validate recovery logic without risking production data.

 Pattern 1: Shadow Recovery Mode